 Note: Animal owners are required under the Animal Welfare Act 1999 to provide for the physical, health and behavioural needs of their animals, including food, water, shelter and exercise.

-There are some specific restrictions about the keeping of poultry in urban areas.
-They are:
+There are some specific restrictions about the keeping of poultry in urban areas:

-Stock means cattle, deer, llamas, alpacas, donkeys, mules, horses, sheep, goats, pigs and any other animal kept in captivity, or farmed, and dependant on humans for their care and sustenance.
+Stock includes cattle, deer, llamas, alpacas, donkeys, mules, horses, sheep, goats, pigs and any other animal kept in captivity, or farmed, and dependant on humans for their care and sustenance.

 Use our online forms to report animal issues, dispute an infringement or object to a dog classification.